BAJAJ FINSERV DIRECT LIMITED

 1. Declaration Date

-The declaration date is the starting point in the dividend timeline.
-On this date, the company’s board of directors officially announces the dividend.
-This includes details such as the amount per share, the ex-dividend date, the record date, and the payment date.
+The declaration date marks the beginning of the dividend process.
+On this date, the board of directors announces the dividend along with details such as amount, record date, ex-dividend date, and payment date.

 2. Ex-Dividend Date